-- A. State of Good Repair: The Authority recommends an increase in the percentage of State of Good Repair revenues that come to Northern Virginia. - The Authority is concerned that Northern Virginia is currently expected to receive only 10.6 percent of State of Good Repair funds, while only 31 percent of all secondary roads in Northern Virginia are in Fair or Better Condition, far less than the Commonwealth's average of 60 percent.
-As millions of people drive on our roads every day, these deteriorated pavements will only get worse until something is done to address them. - B. Revenue Sharing: The Authority recommends that funding of the Revenue Sharing Program remain the same or is increased. - The Authority is concerned about efforts to decrease funding for the Revenue Sharing Program over the next several years.
-By design, the Revenue Sharing Program has allowed more projects throughout the Commonwealth to move forward through the leveraging of funds with local sources as reducing the funding in this program will only slow the efforts to improve our transportation system.
+- A. State of Good Repair: The Authority recommends an increase in the percentage of State of Good Repair revenues that come to Northern Virginia. - o The Authority is concerned that Northern Virginia is currently expected to receive 10.6 percent of State of Good Repair funds, while as of May 2017 only 39.4 percent of all secondary roads in Northern Virginia are in Fair or Better Condition, far less than the Commonwealth's average of 60 percent.
+With statewide funding for State of Good Repair increasing from \$80 million to over \$300 million in FY 2021, the Authority hopes that some of this increased funding can be dedicated to repairing critical secondary road pavement in our region.
+As millions of people drive on our roads every day, these deteriorated pavements will only get worse until something is done to address them.